jundalisay/sp/content/en/research/marco-polo/travels/volume-2/book-2/chapter-60.md

 ---

-## Part III.—JOURNEY SOUTHWARD THROUGH EASTERN PROVINCES OF CATHAY AND MANZI
+## Part Iii.—Journey Southward Through Eastern Provinces Of Cathay And Manzi

 Cacanfu is a noble city.
 The people are Idolaters and burn their dead.